audrey617/My-Notes/ML/CS7641 Mid-term Prep.md

 This is always a trade of, a more complex hypothesis will drive down error, while a simple hypothesis will have some error<br/>
 We need to find the best hypothesis, which is the simplest hypothesis that minimizes error.
 This hypothesis is called the Minimum Description<br/>

+**Bayesian Classification:**<br/>
+The question in classification is “What is the best label?” not the best hypothesis<br/>
+To find the best label, we need to do a weighted vote for every single hypothesis in the hypotheses set, where the weight is the probability 𝑃𝑟(ℎ|𝐷) <br/>
+Important takeaway is that the best hypothesis does not always provide the best label.
+However, allowing all hypotheses to (do a weighted) vote leads to Bayes's optimal classifier.
+This is another important result: on average, you cannot do better than a weighted vote from all of the hypotheses<br/>

 <h1 id="11">Module: SL10 Bayesian Inference</h1>